-- Lead designer was Vladimir Chelomei, who designed it with the intention of creating both a powerful rocket for military payloads and a high-performance ICBM.
-The program was changed, and the rocket was developed exclusively for launching spacecraft. - First named UR-500, but adopted the name "Proton," which also was the name of the first three payloads launched. - Proton launched Russian interplanetary missions to the Moon, Venus, Mars, and Halley's Comet. - Proton launched the Salyut space stations, the Mir core segment and both the Zarya (Dawn) and Zvezda (Star) modules for today's International Space Station. - First commercial Proton launch 9 April 1996.
+■ Lead designer was Vladimir Chelomei, who designed it with the intention of creating both a powerful rocket for military payloads and a high-performance ICBM.
+The program changed, and the rocket was developed exclusively for launching spacecraft.

+■ First named UR-500, but adopted the name "Proton," from the first three payloads it launched.

+Proton launched Russian interplanetary missions to the Moon, Venus, Mars, and Halley's Comet.

+■ Proton launched the Salyut space stations, the Mir core segment and both the Zarya (Dawn) and Zvezda (Star) modules for today's International Space Station.

+■ First commercial Proton launch - 9 April 1996.

+■ First commercial Proton M Breeze M launch - 30 December 2002